 Many major roadways have been reopened and schools are back in session as of today.

 "We're definitely better off than before," Smeraldo said.
 "There are areas that we are starting to see vast improvements in, there are areas that we're trying to put priorities on."

-PSEG is reporting power has been restored to more than 96 percent of customers as of Thursday morning.
+PSEG is reporting power has been of customers as of Thursday morning.

 Many residents, though, say they still have not seen crews working on their streets, despite downed wires and fallen trees blocking roads.